 This comforting tomato lentil soup is a simple and wholesome recipe made with hearty lentils, diced tomatoes, and a blend of flavorful, nutritious vegetables.
 Perfect for chilly days, it's an easy way to warm up and enjoy a cozy, satisfying meal!

-How to make this tomato lentil soup
+Here's what you'll need to make this tomato lentil soup:

 Tips & Notes